 We believe that Boolean combinations of constraints represent the norm, rather than the exception, in practice.
-To give one example: cloud policy languages, such as Amazon AWS policies [4] and Microsoft Azure resource manager policies [30] utilize regexes for lightweight pattern matching.
+To give one illustrative application domain: cloud policy languages, such as Amazon AWS policies [8] and Microsoft Azure resource manager policies [45] utilize regexes for lightweight pattern matching.
 For example, Figure 1 shows a combination of constraints used to match a date format: a string which appears like a date, such as 2020-Nov-25.
-A sanity check here for SMT would be to make sure that the constraint is indeed satisfiable - for example, if we made a mistake and wrote .2019 and .2020 instead of 2019. and 2020., then it would be unsatisfiable because the year was accidentally specified to be both at the beginning and at the end of the string.
+The syntax elements $d{4}$, $[a-zA-Z]{3}$, and $d{2}$ denote a sequence of four digits, a sequence of three letters, and a sequence of two digits, respectively; the remaining constraints then enforce that the first four digits should be either 2019 or 2020.
+A sanity check here for SMT would be to make sure that the constraint is indeed satisfiable - for example, if we made a mistake and wrote .2019 and .2020 instead of 2019. and 2020. . then it would be unsatisfiable because this accidentally conflicts with the earlier constraint $d{4}-...$ which enforces that the year is at the beginning of the string.
 This would render this hypothetical audit policy useless (never activated) and would not match the user's intention.
 To combine the date constraints into a single classical regex (i.e., without any use of complement or intersection), is theoretically possible because regular languages are closed under Boolean operations.
-However, this not only might be less succinct, but interestingly, industrial policy languages actually restrict regex syntax in various ways, forcing users to write Boolean combinations.
-For example, both the Amazon AWS and Microsoft Azure languages, as of 2020, allow Kleene star in . only (here . is the regex matching any string).
-One rationale behind such language restrictions is to simplify the regex matcher engine implementation in order to avoid performance bottlenecks that could otherwise be exploited for regex denial-of-service attacks (ReDoS).
-This makes the use of top level conjunction and complement, as used in this date example, a way to safely express more complex regular constraints, while at the same time raises the need to deal with Boolean combinations of regex contraints for analysis.
+However, this might lead to an at-leastexponential blowup factor (due to the complexity results referenced in the previous paragraph).
+In addition, we cannot simply expect users not to write Boolean combinations.
+In fact in practice, industrial policy languages encourage and sometimes mandate the use of Boolean combinations by restricting regex syntax in various ways.
+For example, both the Amazon AWS and Microsoft Azure languages, as of 2020, among other restrictions, allow Kleene star in . only (here . is the regex matching any string).
+In particular, the disjunction (anyOf) in Figure 1 cannot for example be rewritten as (2019|2020). using a single like or match expression.
+This makes the use of top level conjunction and complement, as in this date example, the native language for complex regular constraints, and raises the need to deal with Boolean combinations of regex constraints for analysis.

-The way in which current state-of-the-art solvers deal with Boolean combinations (intersection and complement) can be summarized by two main approaches:
+Existing Solutions.
+The way that current state-of-theart solvers deal with Boolean combinations (intersection and complement) can be summarized by two main approaches: